 I had told him I would have reactions from head-to-toe, both allergic and inflammatory, a few hours after I ate dairy, soy and corn.
 Those were obvious triggers I had been able to identify for what I was calling at the time “food allergy flares”.

 For a while I suspected these food allergy proteins I had isolated as triggers were in all the pills I took over the years that gave me hives and made me itch whenever I was put on a prescription.
-It made sense since I was “allergic” to dairy, soy and corn, which are in everything, so I basically wanted confirmation from the immunologist that I was right.
+It made sense since I thought I was “allergic” to dairy, soy and corn, which are in everything, so I basically wanted confirmation from the immunologist that I was right.

 I didn’t know about mast cell disease yet.